Red Drum killings

 It was only one example "of a pattern of widespread abuse of power by the army and enforcement agencies" during the anti-communist operations of 1971–73 that took an official death toll of 3,008 civilians throughout the country (while unofficial estimates are between 1,000 and 3,000 in Phatthalung Province alone).
 Those killed were accused of working with the illegal Communist Party of Thailand and supporting its insurgency.

 Until that point, communist suspects arrested by soldiers were normally shot by the roadside.
 The "red oil drum" technique was later introduced to eliminate any possible evidence.
 Suspects were clubbed to a point of semi-consciousness before being dumped in gasoline-filled, used oil drums and burnt alive.

-The 200-litre red drums had an iron grille divider; there was a fire below, and the suspect above.
+The 200-litre red drums had an iron grille divider; there was a fire below, and the victim above.

 Even after the end of military rule in the wake of the October 1973 Thai popular uprising, the killings were never seriously investigated and none of the perpetrators were punished.